 - Credit Default Swaps (an indicator of risk based on the cost of insuring against non-payment);

 - Sovereign support mechanisms;

 - Share prices;

-- Corporate developments;
+- Corporate developments:

 - Financial media reviews and commentaries.

 The table above sets out the maximum limits that provide a sound approach to investment.
-In order to manage risk, the Section 151 Officer will restrict investment activity as appropriate, for example by limiting investment activity to those counterparties considered of higher quality than the minimum.
+In order to manage risk, the Section 151 officer will restrict investment activity as appropriate, for example by:-

+- limiting investment activity to those counterparties considered of higher quality than the minimum.
 Examples of such precautionary restrictions can include limiting investments to specific organisations, their duration or both.
-In addition, country limits, whereby investments in certain foreign regulated institutions are restricted will be used to manage risk.
+In addition, country limits, whereby investments in certain foreign regulated institutions are restricted will be used to manage risk; - reducing the overall limits beyond those set out in the tables above, where there is a significant reduction in the total level of City Council investments.